Double Chocolate Chip Cookies (Gluten Free)

 You could try it, but I haven’t tested this recipe with baking margarine, so I’m not sure how it would turn out.
 Plus, I prefer to avoid chemically processed margarine, as it would make the cookies less nourishing and not truly anti-inflammatory.

-How should I store these double chocolate chip cookies?
+How should I store these Double Chocolate Chip Cookies?

 I like to freeze these cookies once they’ve cooled, after wrapping them individually.
-They also keep really well at room temperature, unless you live somewhere very warm in that case, I’d recommend storing them in the fridge for up to five days in a container or cling wrapped on a large plate.
+They also keep really well at room temperature, unless you live somewhere very warm.

 For crunchier, crispier cookies: Bake 2-3 minutes longer.